dbritto-dev/udacity-cloud-devops-engineer-capstone/README.md

 ### 1. Get the link to the appplication

-To get the external ip of our service we can use the following command:
+To get the external ip of our service you can use the following command:

 ```sh
 $ kubectl get services -l app=capstone --output jsonpath='{.items[].status.loadBalancer.ingress[].hostname}'